Toothy squirrel saved when Alberta rancher trims its tusks | CBC News

 A toothy squirrel named Bucky is once again fattening up on nuts after an Alberta woman trimmed his tusks.

-When Jannet Lee Talbot spotted the critter on the backyard bird feeder at her Barrhead horse ranch earlier this week, she couldn't believe her eyes.
+When Jannet Lee Talbott spotted the critter on the backyard bird feeder at her Barrhead horse ranch earlier this week, she couldn't believe her eyes.

 The squirrel's teeth had grown so long they curled out of his mouth and around his cheeks.